-Audio Recordings
+Audio recordings

-Approved CCTV systems are permitted to record audio but cannot be capable of continuous sound recording.
+Approved CCTV systems are permitted to record audio, however, cannot be capable of continuous sound recording.

-Sound can only be recorded via a 'panic' button operated by the driver or passenger.
-The driver can only operate the sound recording in the following circumstances:
+Sound can only be recorded via a 'panic' button operated by the driver and passenger.
+The driver should only operate the sound recording in the following circumstances:

-- When he/she believes there is a risk to their or their passenger's safety - When he/she is concerned about potentially harassing or abusive language - For the purpose of protecting their livelihood e.g. disputes about payment, concern of potential damage to the vehicle.
+- When the driver believes there is a risk to themselves or their passenger's safety - When the driver is concerned about potentially harassing or abusive language - For the purpose of protecting their livelihood e.g. disputes about payment, concern of potential damage to the vehicle.

-In these limited circumstances, where the audio recording is justifiable, signs must make it clear that audio recording is being carried out.
+Where the audio recording is justifiable, signs must make it clear that audio recording is being carried out.

-Maintenance and Use
+Maintenance and use

-The maintenance and use of the system must be in accordance with the hackney carriage/private hire vehicle licence conditions set out in Annexe B.
+The maintenance and use of the system must be in accordance with the taxi/private hire vehicle licence conditions set out in Annex B.

-Annexe A: CCTV Minimum Specification
+Appendix B

+Licensed Vehicle CCTV

+Technical Specification and System Requirements

+In order to be considered suitable for installation in a Newport City Council Licensed vehicle, a CCTV system must meet the following requirements:

+1.0 Operational Technical Specifications
-1.0 Op 1.0 Operational Technical Specifications Ref Specification Details 1.1 100% solid state design or a proven vibration and shock resistant system The system should not have any fan and the recording should be vibration and shock proof, i.e.: - Flash-based SSD (100% industrial grade), - Hard disk with both mechanical anti-vibration and anti-shock mechanism and self-recovery and self-check file writing system.
-1.2 8 to 15 Volts DC Operational between 8 and 15 volts DC 1.3 Reverse polarity protected System to be protected against reverse voltage.
-1.4 Short circuit prevention System to be protected against short circuits

-1.5 Over voltage protection System to be protected against high voltage transients likely to be encountered in the vehicle electrical system.
-1.6 Automotive Electromagnetic Compatibility Requirements The in-vehicle taxi camera system must be compliant with Council Directives: - 2004/108/EC on Electromagnetic Compatibility (CISPR 22/EN55022), - 2004/104/EC on Radio Interference (sections 6.5, 6.6, 6.8 and 6.9) The taxi camera equipment should therefore be emarked or CE-marked with confirmation by the equipment manufacturer as being non-immunity related and suitable for use in motor vehicles.
-1.7 System activation (on / off) switch to be located in a position where it is not accessible from inside the vehicle (i.e. in the boot / engine compartment) The system is required to be active at all times that the vehicle is being used as a licensed vehicle.
-The switch that deactivates the system must be located within the vehicles boot or engine compartment (i.e. it must only be possible to deactivate the system from outside of the vehicle) 1.8 First-in/first-out buffer recording principle 1.9 Built-in, automatic logging of all access actions, including date and personnel names 1.10 Security, duration and auto-clearing of log files
+Ref Specification Details 1.1 100% solid state design or a proven vibration and shock resistant system.
+The system should not have any fan and the recording should be vibration and shock proof, i.e.: - Flash-based SSD (100% industrial grade), - Hard disk with both mechanical antivibration and anti-shock mechanism and self-recovery and self-check file writing system.
+SD cards within the camera head will not be acceptable.
+1.2 8 to 36 Volts DC.
+Operational between 8 and 36 volts DC.
+1.3 Reverse polarity protected.
+System must be protected against reverse voltage.
+1.4 Short circuit prevention.
+System to be protected against short circuits.
+1.5 Over voltage protection.
+System to be protected against high voltage transients likely to be encountered in the vehicle electrical system.
+1.6 Automotive Electromagnetic Compatibility Requirements.
+The taxi camera equipment must be E-marked or CE-marked with confirmation by the equipment manufacturer as being non-immunity related and suitable for use in motor vehicles.
+1.7 System override switch to be located in a position where it is not accessible from inside driver or passenger compartment of the vehicle (i.e. in the boot) The override switch must be illuminated when switched "on".
+The system is required to be active at all times that the vehicle is being used as a licensed vehicle.
+This will allow the facility for the system to be deactivated during times when the vehicle is being used for private purposes (e.g. domestic use).
+The switch that deactivates the system must not be located inside the driver or passenger compartment of the vehicle. (i.e. the boot / luggage compartment will be suitable) 1.8 First-in/first-out buffer recording principle.
+The system must automatically overwrite to create a constant cycle recording.
+1.9 Access record.
+A service log must be kept and maintained by the approved installer and the local authority.